Kavyansh-Bagdi/UIDAI-Bot-Detection/README.md

 ## Usage

 - **Detection**:
   Once the application is up and running, you can start detecting bots in real-time by providing input data (requests or logs from UIDAI systems).

+## Contributers

+- Abhinav Kumar Gupta
+- Divyansh Pokharna
+- Kavyansh Bagdi